 Good morning!
-Today I am posting some FAQs for Early Action admitted, deferred, and denied students.
-The questions for admitted students are in this post, please scroll down to the next posts for deferred and denied FAQs.
+Today I'm posting some FAQs for Regular Decision admitted, waitlisted, and denied students.
+The questions for admitted students are in this post; please scroll down for the waitlisted and denied FAQs.

 I've been admitted!
 Yay!
 Now what?

 We hope you'll decide to make Carolina your home for the next four